Jim McDonald (Coronation Street): Reception

-Jim's 2018 return storyline won the accolade for "Most Bizarre Soap Storyline" at the 2018 Digital Spy Reader Awards.
+Jim's 2018 return storyline won the accolade for Most Bizarre Soap Storyline at the 2018 Digital Spy Reader Awards.

 Jim has earned a reputation as being a "bad boy" character in the media.
 David Brown of Radio Times branded him a "fiery hard man".
 Claire Hodgson of the Daily Mirror said that setting fire to Gwen's furniture, threatening Liz, hangovers, fights in the Rovers Return and robbing the bank were some of Jim's "most outrageous" moments on the show.
-Lorna Cooper writing for MSN said that she wanted Jim back in Coronation Street full-time and brand him and Liz a "knock-off version of Elizabeth Taylor and Richard Burton."
+Lorna Cooper, writing for MSN, said that she wanted Jim back in Coronation Street full-time and branded him and Liz a "knock-off version of Elizabeth Taylor and Richard Burton."
+A writer from ITVX put Jim on their list of Liz' top ten lovers, writing "The love of Elizabeth's life, so he is.
+Liz was a teenage bride when they married in 1974.
+They split in 1996.
+Remarried in 2000 but divorced again in 2005.
+Even from behind bars Jim continued to circle Liz's life, but in 2014 Liz made it pretty clear that she never wanted to see him again.
+Whether she can stick to that, we'll have to wait and see!"